-Audit committee
+Audit Committee

-Duties & Responsibilities of Audit committee
+Duties and Responsibilities of Audit Committee

-- 1. Reviewing and expressing their opinion and recommendation regarding the periodic financial reports before presenting them to the Board of Directors. - 2.
-Recommending to the Board of Directors to appoint and reappoint external auditors or change them and determine their fees. - 3.
-Follow up on the work of external auditors. - 4.
-Study the external auditors' observation of the company's financial statements and follow up on what was done in this regard. - 5.
-Study the accounting policies followed and express an opinion and recommendation to the Board of Directors regarding them. - 6.
-Evaluate the adequacy of the internal control systems applied within the company and prepare a report that includes the opinion and recommendations of the committee in this regard. - 7.
-Technical supervision of the company's internal audit department in order to verify its effectiveness in implementing the work and tasks specified by the Board of Directors. - 8.
-Recommending the appointment, transfer, and dismissal of the Internal Audit Director, and evaluating his performance and the performance of the Internal Audit Department. - 9.
-Review and approve the audit plans proposed by the internal auditor and provide their comments on them. - 10.
-Review the results of internal audit reports and ensure that the necessary corrective measures have been taken regarding the observations contained in the reports. - 11.
-Review the results of the supervisory authorities' reports and ensure that the necessary actions have been taken regarding them. - 12.
-Ensure that the company adheres to relevant laws, policies, regulations, and instructions.
+- 1. Review the periodic financial statements before presenting them to the Board of Directors and provide opinions and recommendations regarding them to the Board. - 2.
+Recommend to the Board of Directors the appointment, reappointment, or replacement of external auditors and determining their fees. - 3.
+Monitor the work of external auditors. - 4.
+Review the observations of external auditors on the company's financial statements and following up on the actions taken regarding them. - 5.
+Review the accounting policies in place, providing opinions, and make recommendations to the Board of Directors regarding them. - 6.
+Evaluate the adequacy of the internal control systems applied within the company and prepare a report that includes the committee's opinion and recommendations on this matter. - 7.
+Provide technical supervision over the internal audit department in the company to verify its effectiveness in carrying out the tasks and responsibilities assigned by the Board of Directors. - 8.
+Recommend the appointment, transfer, or dismissal of the Internal Audit Manager, and evaluate their performance as well as the performance of the internal audit department. - 9.
+Review and approve the audit plans proposed by the internal auditor, and provide feedback on them. - 10.
+Review the results of the internal audit reports and confirm that corrective actions were taken regarding the observations contained in the report. - 11.
+Review the results of regulatory authority reports and ensure that the necessary actions have been taken regarding them. - 12.
+Ensure the company's compliance with relevant laws, policies, regulations, and instructions.